Ontario COVID-19 Small Business Relief Grant

 This subsidy is one of the most utilized government support programs during the COVID-19 pandemic.
-TIAO, TIAC, and the Coalition of the Hardest Hit Businesses have campaigned the federal government to sustain this program into 2022 as after fifteen months of lockdowns and restrictions, increased fixed costs, and rising debts, the need for the continuation of support programs is vital to the recovery and future of our industry.
+TIAO, TIAC, and the Coalition of the Hardest Hit Businesses have campaigned the federal government to sustain this program into 2022, as the need for the continuation of support programs is vital to the recovery and future of our industry.

 In the Federal Budget in April, the Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance, announced the planned phase-out of the CERS program by the fall of 2021.
-TIAO is advocating for the continuation of this program into 2022 as removing financial supports for the tourism industry at this stage is dangerous to the survival and future success of businesses.
+Alongside TIAC and the Coalition of the Hardest Hit Businesses, TIAO advocated for the continuation of this program into 2022, as removing financial supports for the tourism industry at this stage is dangerous to the survival and future success of businesses.

 Temporary changes to ESA legislation